neontribe/untangled/content/About/_index.md

 weight: 1
 ---

-### Are you into tech, coding, designing or making things?
+### Are you into coding, technology, designing or making things?

 Maybe you've had a go at coding, made a simple website or even made your own game?
 Maybe you've hacked someone else's website or game apart to make your own?

 Perhaps you've always wondered how those apps on your phone work that use your camera or microphone to make you look funny or your voice sound weird.
 Maybe you're interested in learning how to do that yoursef?

-Maybe you've made music with computers, or done some animation,
+Or have you used computers to make music or animation and would like to take it further by turning your phone into a synthesizer that you play by waving your arms around, or by making an animation where the colours are affected by the weather?

-Or maybe you've sat in an ICT lesson, knowing that you like the subject but wishing you could do something more fun or creative . . .
+Or maybe you've sat in an ICT lesson, knowing that you like the subject, but wishing you could do something more fun or creative with it . . .

 ### What is Untangled?